-Description: This advanced placement course is a college level course designed for highly motivated juniors.
 Students enrolled in this class will need to master the content of United States history to succeed on the advanced placement test.
 Students write several document-based and free response essays to learn strategies for writing college quality essays.
 The AP test will be given in the middle of May, and students passing this test are given college credit at many universities and colleges.
 The pace of this class is accelerated, covering one or two chapters per week.
-Students must take the AP exam for course credit.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.